RECOMM CO., LTD. 2Q Earnings Preview

 • Prior Quarter:

-The extent to which one-time M&A costs (Lumitron and Kawahara Jimuki acquisition-related expenses, etc.) are embedded.
-If normalization occurs in 2Q, the full-year operating income target of JPY 550M remains within reach based on segment profit run-rate of JPY 80M
+The extent to which one-off M&A costs (Lumitron, Kawahara Jimuki acquisition-related expenses, etc.) were included.
+If normalization occurs in 2Q, full-year operating income of JPY 550M remains achievable on a JPY 80M segment profit base

 • Key Metrics:

-3. Domestic Solutions Segment: Divergent Channel Performance and FC Franchisee Model Scalability
+3. Domestic Solutions Segment: Diverging Channel Performance and FC Franchise Model Scalability

 • Prior Quarter:

-Progress in FC franchisee channel expansion through new franchisee recruitment, and whether the declining trend in security product sales through the agent channel stabilizes
+Progress in new FC franchise recruitment, and whether the declining trend in security product sales through the agency channel can be arrested

 • Key Metrics: